 - Wash your pieces with cool water and pat dry thoroughly with a soft cloth.

 Artificial and fake jewelry is supposed to sparkle, but exposure to dirt and dust, lotions, soaps, air, and moisture can dull your favorite pieces over time.
 The discoloration and tarnish can rob their gleam and reduce their life.
 Worry not!
-These amazing methods will help you maintain the shine and sparkle of your fake jewelry easily at home.
+These amazing methods will help you in refreshing and maintaining the shine and sparkle of your fake jewelry easily at home.
 Remember to clean and polish your fake jewelry right from the start to prevent the buildup of rust, smell, mold, and tarnish.